robak86/gql-schema/ROADMAP.md

 - add validation of field configuration
 - add more descriptive logs for all errors thrown from Metadata classes during native object creation
 - assert one metadata object is attached to class
+- print warnings if some @decarotors are skipped (for example @defaultValue for types other than input)

 ### Refactoring
 - use one convention for private fields